fastlane-community/fastlane-plugin-clean_testflight_testers/README.md

 end
 ```

-The plugin will remove all testers that:
+The plugin will remove all testers that either:

 - Received a TestFlight email, but didn't accept the invite within the last 30 days
 - Installed the app within the last 30 days, but didn't launch it once